Eb00021/eb00021.github.io/README.md

 4. Make your changes - they save automatically
 5. Click **Publish** to push changes to the public documentation page

-## Admin Access

-Admins can manage the team whitelist at `/admin.html`:
-- Add users by email address
-- Remove users from the team
-- Only the configured admin email has access

 ## Pages